 Between 2010 and 2016, a Save the Children-led consortium project called YouthSave helped over 150,000 young people open safe, tailored savings accounts and start building assets to fuel their dreams.
 For low-income young people in developing countries, savings can be the springboard to a better future.
 Research has shown that giving young people the tools to save not only opens up opportunities, but also affects their attitudes and behaviors in positive ways.
 Savings can help young people pay for future education or start small businesses.
 They can also improve self-esteem and hope about their futures, which in turn can help young people make positive choices about schooling and health.
 Such choices affect young people’s lives for years to come.

-A growing number of initiatives around the world demonstrate that, contrary to conventional wisdom, even poor and vulnerable youth can accumulate savings and assets – when the right tools and institutions are available.
+A growing number of initiatives around the world demonstrate that even poor and vulnerable youth can accumulate savings and assets – when the right tools and institutions are available.
 YouthSave was designed to help financial institutions develop cost-effective products and delivery systems to serve the low-income youth market.
 Working with banks in Colombia, Ghana, Kenya, and Nepal, it enabled young account holders to save over US$1M.
 In addition, over 44,000 youth received direct financial education and 48,000 individuals were reached through community-level events.
 In Nepal, a radio drama on savings reached an estimated listenership of 660,000.

 With the help of local and global research partners, YouthSave also tracked youth saver demographics and savings outcomes, to understand which types of youth were able to access these accounts, and how they saved.
 In Ghana, an experimental evaluation produced robust data showing that the YouthSave intervention increased the number of young people with accounts and formal savings.
 The YouthSave Consortium also developed a framework for analyzing the business case for youth savings accounts from a commercial perspective.
 This tool helps financial institutions evaluate the opportunity to serve a critical market in developing countries, many of which are currently experiencing their largest youth generation ever.